irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_03-Identify_Influence/Lesson_Plan-Identify_Influence.md

 ## APPENDIX C - Practical Exercises and Solutions

 The practical exercises will involve analyzing various scenarios to identify rival influence operations using the SCAME framework.
-Students will apply the techniques and tools learned during the lesson to complete these exercises.
+Students will apply the techniques and tools learned during the learning experience to complete these exercises.
 Detailed instructions and solutions will be provided to ensure thorough understanding and application of the skills.